MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

    ![Five exclusion steps](../images/wpa/tutorials/01-five-exclusion-steps.png)

 4. Type a name for the  exclusion rule and, optionally, a description.
 Select **Next**.
 This starts the flow of steps in which you author your new exclusion rule by defining individual exclusions.
+Move on to the next task, **To create a meeting exclusion rule**.

 **To create a meeting exclusion rule**